RuedigerVoigt/compatibility/README.md

 * `release_date` (required): requires a `datetime` object (like `date(2021,1,1)`), or a string in the exact format `YYYY-MM-DD`.
 * `python_version_support` (optional): requires a dictionary with the three following keys:
     * `min_version`: a string with the number of the oldest supported version (like `'3.10'`).
-    * `incompatible_versions`: a list of incompatible versions that will raise the `RuntimeError`exception if they try to run your package.
+    * `incompatible_versions`: a list of incompatible versions that will raise the `RuntimeError` exception if they try to run your package.
     * `max_tested_version`: the latest version of the interpreter you successfully tested your code with.
 * `nag_over_update` (optional): requires a dictionary with the two following keys:
     * `nag_days_after_release`: wait this number of days (`int`) since the release before reminding users to check for an update.
-    * `nag_in_hundred`: Whether to nag over a possible update is random, but this sets the probability in the form how many times (int) out of hundred starts the message is logged.
+    * `nag_in_hundred`: Whether to nag over a possible update is random, but this sets the probability in the form how many times (int) out of a hundred starts the message is logged.
 Accordingly 100 means every time.
 * `language_messages` (optional): the language (`en` for English or `de` for German) of the messages logged by this.
 Defaults to English log messages.
 * `system_support` (optional): allows you to state the level of compatibility between your code and different Operating System groups.
 This is purposefully done on a very high level: valid inputs are only 'Linux', 'MacOS', and 'Windows' and not specific versions and distributions.
 The dictionary allows three keys with a set as value each:
     * `full`: The set of operating systems that are tested on production level.
     * `partial`: The set of systems that should work, but are not as rigorously tested as those with full support.
-A system running found here logs a warning.
+A system found running here logs a warning.
     * `incompatible`: The set of systems of which you know they will fail to run the code properly.
 If an OS in this set tries to run the code, this will yield a `RuntimeError` exception.

 ## Version strings